What Is a Sabbatical and Why You Might Need One

 - All sabbaticals are unpaid.

-Sabbaticals don't have to involve only job-related activities or research.
-Sabbaticals can be taken for personal reasons that benefit you personally.
+The truth is, sabbaticals don't have to involve only job-related activities or research.
+They can be taken for personal reasons that benefit you personally.
 Sabbaticals are not limited to education, training, or writing a book.
 It can be about resetting your life that has nothing to do with your job.

 Some people are known to have taken a six-month sailing sabbatical that had nothing to do with their careers; however, it helped put them in the right frame of mind to be more productive when they returned to work.